-Academics are asked to complete a timesheet for one week of the academic year (Monday – Sunday).
+Academics are asked to complete the survey for one week (Monday to Sunday) of the academic year.
 Due to Oxford academics having largely self-determined working practices the AAS process samples every week of the year, regardless of public or other holidays.
-There is no expectation that every week/person sampled will result in a return of hours; absence due to holiday, sickness, or sabbatical, would be an equally valid response.
+There is no expectation that every week/person sampled will result in a return of hours: absence due to holiday, sickness, or sabbatical, would be an equally valid response.

-The resulting data is used to apportion the University’s costs between these activities, in order to complete the Transparent Approach to Costing (TRAC).
-HEFCE require all Universities to complete some form of academic time analysis to include in their institutes TRAC return and AAS is Oxfords method of complying.
-AAS has a noticeable impact on TRAC output, including the University’s FEC research rates.
+The resulting data are used to apportion the University’s costs between activities, in order to complete the annual Transparent Approach to Costing (TRAC) return to UK government.
+TRAC guidance requires all HEIs to complete some form of academic time analysis to include in their institutes' TRAC returns and AAS is the means by which Oxford gathers this information.
+AAS is a crucial element in calculating the University’s FEC research rates, and supports annual research income streams worth £243m in 2019/20..

 The AAS covers Academic staff whose posts are not fully funded externally for research.
 It would be impossible to cost the activities of the University accurately without first understanding the nature of the work undertaken by staff engaged in a wide variety of activities.